First Time Renting or Buying

 the park models but some of it is outside or down the

 street.
-As described in the section About Park Model Trailers
+As described in the section About Park Models.
+Y

-your living space really extends to the outside and
+our living space really extends to the outside and beyond.

-beyond.
-The pool and hot tub are down the street instead of in
+The pool and hot tub are down the street instead of in the backyard.

-the backyard.
-The craft area, woodworking shop, laundry, music
+The craft area, woodworking shop, laundry, music room, and other

 About the RV Resort Parks